 Children come into the care of Glasgow City Council for a wide range of reasons, including lack of parental care, parental drug/alcohol misuse and other child protection issues.
 Each of those children is unique and different, and deserves the chance to flourish in a stable home.

 For example, four year old Martha is an energetic, happy child who gets on well with other children and adults.
 Martha was accommodated when she was 20 months old.
 She was subject to neglect as a very young child and many of her needs were not met.
 She missed out on the care she needed as a baby, so she can sometimes seek to be babied now and to act younger than her age.
 When this happens, Martha’s foster carers are able to reassure her and she responds well.
-Martha has been with the same carers since she was accommodated and the plan is for her to go forward for adoption.
+Martha has been with the same carers and the plan is for her to go forward for adoption.

 Making a complaint